By Danni Levy

 Photography by Evgeny Milkovich

 Don Saladino has been training movie stars for twenty-five years.
-Ryan Reynolds, Emily Blunt, Hugh Jackman and Jake Gyllenhaal are among his big black book of his A-list clientele.
-From the buff to the emaciated, each actor enters his studio with different physical requirements in accordance with the character they’re set to become.
+Ryan Reynolds, Emily Blunt, Hugh Jackman and Jake Gyllenhaal are among the big black book of his A-list clientele.
+From the buff to the emaciated, each actor enters his studio with different physical requirements following the character they’re set to become.
 Interestingly, the visual outcome is not the driving force behind the protocols adopted by the world-class PT.

 “When people hear the word ‘transformation’, they usually think about bringing about a positive change.
 With movie stars, that’s not always the case.